 Stderr – Standard Error

 This property represents the name of the standard error file.
+The attribute’s type is xsd:string, and it has a cardinality of 0 to 1.
 This is the name of the file in working directory of the running job.

-xpath
+<aep:Stderr>xsd:string</aep:Stderr>

-exampleStdout – Standard Output
+Stdout – Standard Output

 This property represents the name of the standard output file.
+The attribute’s type is xsd:string, and it has a cardinality of 0 to 1.
 This is the name of the file in working directory of the running job.

-xpath

-example
+<aep:Stdout>xsd:string</aep:Stdout>

 WorkingDirectoryReference

 This optional property represents a pointer to the activity’s working directory.
 The access to this location is implementation dependent.
-For instance it could be HTTP(S), GSIFTP, BYTEIO, …
+For instance it could be HTTP(S), GSIFTP, RNSEntry accessed through ByteIO.
+The attribute’s type is wsa:EndpointReferenceType and its cardinality is 1.

-0..*
+<aep:WorkingDirectoryReference> wsa:EndpointReferenceType </aep:WorkingDirectoryReference > 0..*

-The cardinality of is 0..* to support multiple interfaces because different clients may understand different protocols.
+The cardinality of WorkingDirectoryReference is 0..* to support multiple interfaces because different clients may understand different protocols.

 ActivityDocument